mattische/emacs/README.md

 OOPS!!!
 This is kinda obselete now - im running emacs live.
 Remember - emacs-live does not play well with emacs-snapshot.
-Use 24.5 or 25 instead.
+Use 24.5 (or 25) instead.
 - http://overtone.github.io/emacs-live/
   https://github.com/overtone/emacs-live
 - http://learnlispthehardway.org/book/1-01-09-emacs-live/#set-up-and-learn-emacs-live

+_On windows I had to use version >25._

 ###Installing